DSL-21/QA-Cyber/README.md

-# 🧪 QA & Security Practice Lab
+# 🛡️ QA & Ethical Security Practice Lab

-This is my personal testing ground for:

-- 🔹 QA Automation (Selenium + Java)
-- 🔹 Ethical Hacking Labs (XSS, SQLi, etc.)
-- 🔹 CLI & Network Tools (nmap, traceroute)
+Welcome to my personal lab where I explore:

+## 🔍 What I'm Practicing

+- **QA Automation** using Java & Selenium WebDriver
+- **Security Testing** of web vulnerabilities (XSS, SQLi – in simulations)
-- 🔹 Scripting (Python, Bash, Go – beginner)
+- **Scripting** with Python, Bash, and basic Go
+- **Network & OS Tools**: `nmap`, `traceroute`, basic TCP/IP debugging
+- **Virtualized Labs** via VirtualBox & Termux (Android)

+## 🧠 Why This Exists

+I believe in *learning by doing* — setting up test environments, breaking things safely, and understanding how systems behave under edge conditions.

+This lab helps me grow in:
+- Test automation
+- Web security awareness
+- Command-line fluency
+- Responsible use of tools

+## ⚖️ Ethics First

+Everything here is for **educational** and **ethical** purposes only.
-💡 All tests are run in isolated environments using VirtualBox or Termux.
+I never target real systems.
+All tests are run in *isolated lab environments*.
-⚠️ Always ethical.
-No real-world targets.
-Ever.
+The goal is to **build skills, not cause harm**.

 ---

-👨‍💻 Daniel Suk
+**👨‍💻 Daniel Suk**
-Curious.
-Learning by doing.
-Building skills step by step.
+QA in progress • Self-taught • Always curious